• Privacy Policy

 Even if you’ve only just started cake decorating, you’ll probably know by now that for even a simple decorated cake, it’s darn hard to do everything in one day.
 Sure, it can be done, but it’s a lot of rushing and running around.

-The day that I realised that those fancy pants cake decorators don’t generally do it all in one day, it was like a weight had been lifted.
-The day I heard about the “3 day cake decorating timeline” I could hear chubby, frosting covered angels singing.
+The day that I realised that professional cake decorators don’t generally do it all in one day, it was like a weight had been lifted.
+The day I heard about the “3 day cake decorating timeline” I could hear chubby, frosting-covered angels singing.

-The basic premise of the 3 day timeline is this:
+The basic premise of the three day cake decorating timeline is this:

 Day 1: Bake the cake/s, and make your ganache